Gérard Depardieu: Relationships and children

-In 1970, Depardieu married actress Élisabeth Guignot (later known professionally as Élisabeth Depardieu), with whom he had two children: actor Guillaume (1971–2008) and actress Julie (b.
-1973).
-They separated in the early 1990s, though their divorce was only finalised in 2006 once a settlement was found after a lengthy court dispute.
+In 1970, Depardieu married actress Élisabeth Guignot, later known professionally as Élisabeth Depardieu.
+They had two children: Guillaume (1971–2008) and Julie (b.
+1973), both of whom also became actors.
+The couple also appeared onscreen together several times, most notably in Jean de Florette where they played husband and wife.
+Although they separated in the early 1990s, their divorce was not finalized until 2006, following a lengthy court dispute.

 As his marriage deteriorated, Depardieu met model Karine Silla (sister of producer Virginie Besson-Silla) and began a relationship with her.
-On 28 January 1992, while Depardieu was separated from Guignot, he and Silla had a daughter, Roxane.
+In 1992, while Depardieu was separated from Guignot, he and Silla had a daughter, Roxane.
 Silla remained Depardieu's partner until 1996.
-Also in 1996, Depardieu and his wife definitely separated following attempts at reconciliation.
+Also in 1996, Depardieu and his wife permanently separated following attempts at reconciliation.

 From 1996 to 2005, Depardieu was in a relationship with actress Carole Bouquet.
+The pair were longtime friends before becoming a couple, having met on the set of the 1979 film Buffet froid and worked together on other projects, including Too Beautiful for You.

 On 14 July 2006, he had a son, Jean, with Hélène Bizot (daughter of François Bizot, not to be confused with the actress of the same name).
+In May 2025, Bizot stated in an interview with gossip magazine Voici that Depardieu was planning to sell the apartment she occupied with their son, and that he intended to cut off her alimony even though she had no income.

-Between 2005 and 2023, Depardieu was in a relationship with Clémentine Igou.
-As of 2024, he is in a relationship with Magda Vavrusova.
+For over a decade, Depardieu was in a relationship with wine marketing executive Clémentine Igou, whom he met in 2004.
+Since 2017, he has been in a relationship with Czech film production manager Magda Vavrusova.

 On 13 October 2008, Depardieu's son Guillaume died from pneumonia at the age of 37.
-Guillaume's health had been adversely affected by drug addiction and a 1995 motorcycle crash that eventually required the amputation of his right leg in 2003.
+Guillaume's health had been adversely affected by drug addiction, and by a 1995 motorcycle crash that eventually required the amputation of his right leg in 2003.
 Depardieu and Guillaume had a turbulent relationship, including a public falling out in 2003, but had reconciled prior to Guillaume's death.
+In 2002, they starred together in A Loving Father, a film that depicted a dysfunctional father-and-son relationship.
 In his 2014 autobiography, Depardieu acknowledged his shortcomings as a father, saying that he had been unable to provide an answer to Guillaume's suffering.
-Later on, he blamed his son's death on the prison sentence he had received at the age of 17 for drug offences: he said that Guillaume had never recovered from it and that he had been unfairly treated by the court due to being his son.
+Later, he blamed his son's death on the prison sentence Guillaume had received at the age of 17 for drug offenses: he said that Guillaume had never recovered from the experience and had been unfairly treated by the court due to being his son.
 Depardieu commented that his son had been "killed" for two grams of heroin.

 Health

-Depardieu's eating and drinking habits have caused his weight to increase noticeably over the years.
-He managed several times to lose weight through strict diets, only to later gain it back.
-In the course of the 2000s he became permanently, then severely overweight.
-In a 2014 film review, The Hollywood Reporter called Depardieu "morbidly obese".
-As Depardieu weighed 150 kg at the end of 2008, film critic Pascal Mérigeau commented on Depardieu's large amounts of food consumption, "at lunch he ingests 1 kg of red meat, swallows handfuls of saltine crackers".
-Laurent Audiot, the chef of the Parisian restaurant La Fontaine Gaillon, compared Depardieu to the gluttonous giant Gargantua, saying that "he has excessive energy and he compensates with food, but sometimes it takes on incredible proportions".
+According to Depardieu's account, a doctor complimented him in his youth on his exceptional physical constitution, telling him he could expect to live to be 120.
+By his own admission, however, the actor combined this with an unhealthy lifestyle.